 Most sales orgs aren't that.
 Most sales leaders already know they aren't that.

 The numbers support it.
-MSC's 2026 State of Sales Coaching research found that teams coached weekly hit 76% quota attainment.
+MySalesCoach's State of Sales Coaching in 2026 research found that teams coached weekly hit 76% quota attainment.
 Teams coached quarterly or less: 47%.
 The single variable between those two groups was coaching frequency and consistency — not the tools in the stack.

 Performance improves when coaching happens in real moments rather than retrospectively, when behaviours are reinforced consistently over time, and when execution is shaped and guided rather than just analysed.
 The distance between "the data says reps should do X" and "reps are actually doing X in deals" is where most of the revenue leakage happens.